-The image is based on Debian stable ("jessie" at the moment).
-The Dockerfile is inspired by
+The image is based on Debian stable ("stretch" at the moment).
+The Dockerfile is

-before, running a stable Debian and be a little less verbose, but more complete
+but as said before, running a stable Debian and be a little less verbose, but

 NOTE: On purpose, there is no secured channel (TLS/SSL), because I believe that

 this service should never be exposed to the internet, but only be used directly